-Both Citi cards offer some of the longest interest-free balance transfer periods you’ll find on a credit card.
-They also both offer a temporary reprieve on new purchases, giving you time to save up your cash and whittle down your card balances before additional interest hits you.
+These two Citi cards offer much longer interest-free balance transfer periods than most cards on the market.
+And, they also offer interest-free promotional periods on new purchases, giving you time to pay down your card balance before additional interest accrues.

-Though very similar, the Citi Diamond Preferred and the Citi Simplicity cards offer slightly different benefits.
-You’ll want to think carefully about what kind of credit card user you are and what you’re hoping to get from a new card before signing up.
+But while these cards are similar in some ways, the Citi Diamond Preferred and the Citi Simplicity cards offer slightly different benefits.
+So, you’ll want to consider the type of credit card user you are, and what you’re hoping to get from a new card, before making a decision.

 Citi Diamond Preferred vs. Citi Simplicity

 |Introductory APR (new purchases)||12 months||12 months|

 |Regular APR||18.24% to 28.99% (variable)||19.24% to 29.99% (variable)|